-Unlike the mud cake, I used additional colouring for these cookies.
+Unlike the mud cake, additional colouring was added to these crinkle cookies.
 I wanted to emphasise the gorgeous ruby colour of the chocolate.
-As I have previously mentioned ruby chocolate loses some of its pink colouring when added to liquid, this includes cake/cookie batters.

-Beetroot powder is used to “rubyize” my ruby chocolate crackle cookies.
+Beetroot Powder is used to “rubyize” the ruby chocolate crinkle cookies.
 Let’s be serious, if you are going to go the trouble of making these gorgeous cookies you want that colour.

-None, but I do have a tip.
-I use large shallow bowls when rolling my dough in the caster sugar (superfine sugar) and icing sugar (confectioner’s sugar).
+- Use large shallow bowls when rolling the dough in the caster sugar (superfine sugar) and icing sugar (confectioner’s sugar).
 It’s just easier.

 Ruby chocolate is a new chocolate from Callebaut.
-You can read about Ruby chocolate in our complete guide here.
+You can read about Ruby chocolate in my complete guide to ruby chocolate.